-The mission of the HLG-MOS is to oversee the development of frameworks, tools and methods, to support modernisation in statistical organizations.
-The aim is to improve the efficiency of statistical production and services.
+The HLG-MOS oversees modernisation projects and manages the models and tools needed to support modernisation in statistical organisations.
+It aims to improve the efficiency of statistical production and services.

-, and the ability to produce outputs that better meet user needs.
+, and help statistical organisations to produce outputs that better meet user needs.

-Browse this wiki to find out about the origins, goals and work of this group and its subsidiary bodies, and how you can become involved.
+Browse this wiki to find out about the goals and work of the HLG-MOS and its subsidiary bodies, and how you can become involved.